 Assistant Director of Career Counseling and Training

 Libby provides career counseling and guidance for students in the School of Science, students returning to MIT, and undeclared sophomores.
-Libby has a Master of Arts in Mental Health Counseling from Wake Forest University, and a Bachelor of Business Administration from Belmont University.
+Libby has a MA in Mental Health Counseling from Wake Forest University, and a Bachelor of Business Administration from Belmont University.
 Her previous experience includes career and mental health counseling in university settings, and public relations for a large book publisher.

 Assistant Director, First Year Engagement